 I make a grocery list of sale items on Thursday usually because my sales papers come out on Wednesday each week.
 I have 2 freezers so that I can shop sale prices and get multiple servings of something when it is at a good price.
 That makes it easier to plan because I am not limited to what the stores have on sale that week.
 For example, if I can get chicken breasts on sale for .99 a pound, I might buy 10 lbs worth!

-I love the new way Hubby cuts them when he grills them now!
-Find out how in that post!
+I love the new way Hubby cuts a pineapple when he grills them now!
+Find out how in this post!

 We don’t eat boring food…